 All in all, there were ten initiatives displayed.
 Click the links below to read more about each project:

 - Guess what a venture by Alumot school students

 - Charity box initiative by Alumot school students

 - Tri Bin initiative by Kaplan school students

-- Galgaldli initiative by Kaplan school students
+- Galgaldli product by Kaplan school students

 Summary of Hackathon Part Three